Catworth: Religious sites

 The Anglican church at Catworth is dedicated to St Leonard and is a Grade I listed building.
 The church is in the deanery of Huntingdon in the diocese of Ely.
 There was no mention of a church in Catworth in the Domesday Book, but by the middle of the 13th Century a stone church had been built on the present site.
 The church was extended in the 14th century and in the 15th century.
 The church was restored in 1876.
-On 1 July 1914 the spire was struck by lightning.
+On 1 July 1914 the spire was struck by lightning, and the roof was restored in 1925.
 The church tower has four bells and has had a clock since 1709.
 In the 19th Century, there was a Methodist Chapel and a Baptist Chapel in Catworth.

 Notable people

 Wolstan Dixie, Lord Mayor of London in 1585, was born to Thomas Dixie and Anne Jepson who lived in Catworth.
 Sir Felix Booth, distiller of gin and promoter of arctic exploration, had a house at Brook End, about a quarter of a mile from Catworth.